AtiqAakash/ConBot/README.md

    .\conbot.ps1

 ## SITL FMS
-For slecting the simulation type in SITL, use this [Tool](https://github.com/AtiqAakash/SITL-FMS).
+For slecting the simulation type in SITL, rather than doing it manually every time, use this [Tool](https://github.com/AtiqAakash/SITL-FMS).

 Contributing
 Contributions are welcome!
 If you have any improvements or bug fixes, please submit a pull request.